atlassian-archive/dataschool/dataschool/_chapters/misrepresenting-data/confirmation-bias.md

 Many times we cannot measure exactly what we want so we have to settle for proxy metrics.
 As these metrics become more and more abstracted our confidence in them should diminish.
 If people are confidently sharing convoluted proxy metrics they are likely looking for ways to find positive signals in the data.

-## What to do about confirmation bias
+## What to do about confirmation bias?

 ### Institutionalized disconfirmation